7 Sights in Le Havre, France (with Map and Images)

 Show sight on map

-The church of Saint-François du Havre is one of the oldest buildings in downtown Le Havre and one of the only survivors.
-It is located in the Saint-François district, rebuilt in a regionalist style that contrasts with the other districts rebuilt by Auguste Perret.
-It is a seventeenth-century building in the Renaissance style.
+The Saint-François church in Havre is one of the oldest buildings in downtown Le Havre and one of the only survivors.
+It is located in the Saint-François district, rebuilt in a regionalist style which contrasts with the other districts rebuilt by Auguste Perret.
+It is a rather Renaissance -style 18th century building.

 Wikipedia: Église Saint-François du Havre (FR)